LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 where you want lots of canned data in your program (like in a game you might write soon).

-There are run scripts in the folder.
-They work just like the one in the examples folder.
-The stub should run
+The stub should run as is
 (mostly saying things are not implemented).
 Test out your work at every stage!